-Video: How to Read Your Travel Insurance Plan Documents
+Video: How to Read Your Travel Protection Plan Documents

 Whether you’re shopping for travel insurance, starting a claim, or just wondering what your plan covers, knowing how to read a policy will help you find the answers that you’re looking for.

-This video will walk you through five key parts of a travel insurance plan.
+This video will walk you through five key parts of our travel protection plans.